dlr-gtlab/genh5/examples/creating_datatypes.md

 ### Compound Types:

 For creating compound types multiple template arguments can be used.
-Optionally a list of names may be passed to name each member respectively.
+Optionally, a list of names may be passed to name each member respectively.

 ```cpp
 auto type = GenH5::dataType<QString, double>({"my_string", "my_value"});